alejo1630/pipe_loss/README.md

 # Pipe Loss App

-This is a Python App built with Kivy Library which computes the head loss of a fluid moving along a pipe system taking into account Major and minor losses.
+This is a Python App built with Kivy Library which computes the head loss of a fluid moving along a pipeline system taking into account Major and minor losses.